Dkeruan/NLP_Sentiment_Analysis/README.md

 - Scraped financial news headlines and timestamps.
 - Preprocessed the text data by tokenizing and numericalizing the inputs.
-- Combined the "Headlines" and "Description" columns to form the input text.

 ### 2. Language Model Fine-Tuning

-- Loaded a pre-trained AWD_LSTM language model.
-- Fine-tuned the model on the financial news dataset to capture domain-specific vocabulary and context.
+- Fine-tuned the pre-trained AWD_LSTM model on the financial news dataset to capture domain-specific vocabulary and context.

 ### 3. Classifier Training

-- Created a DataBlock for sentiment classification with the labeled dataset.
 - Fine-tuned the language model's last layers to adapt it to the classification task.
 - Evaluated the classifier using a separate test dataset.

 ### 4. Evaluation and Visualization

 - Analyzed model performance using accuracy and F1 scores.
-- Visualized sentiment distribution with bar plots and treemaps.
+- Visualized sentiment distribution with bar plots.

 ### 5. Deployment